irfanusuf/shiny-GIT-004/P11_reactNative/AwesomeProject/README.md

 guide for connecting on wifi and installing app using usb

 adb tcpip 5555          // when phone is connected to the usb

 adb shell ip route      // get phone ip

-adb connect 192.168.29.224:5555 connect to the ip which u got from above command
+adb connect phoneIP:5555 connect to the ip which u got from above command

 Shake your device (or use adb shell input keyevent 82)

-ip addr | grep inet or hostname -I
+ip addr | grep inet

+or

+hostname -I    // system ip

+192.168.1.39:8081    pass this in mobile app

 use these ccommannds to get your system ip and then go to the mobile app u installed using usb and put into the ip and port number on which the dev server is working like 8081